H3rN4n/warTest/README.md

 # WarTest

-This is a kind battle game script which allow to create armies to fight each others.
+This is a kind battle game script which allows to create armies to fight each other.

 To run it you need to:
   - Run npm install -g http-server